kangjh0408/OSS2020-1_Final_Project/README.md

 Function
 -
-* Detect Intruder by using ultrasonic sensor.
+* Detect Intruder by using *Ultrasonic sensor*.
-* Mark the distance measured by ultrasonic sensors on OLED.
+* Mark the distance measured by ultrasonic sensors on *OLED*.
-* Buzzer sounds when within a certain distance range.
+* *Buzzer* sounds when within a certain distance range.
-* The measured distance is transferred to the server using WIFI.
+* The measured distance is transferred to the server using *WIFI*.

 Python module install
 -